A Stochastic-Geometrical Framework for Object Pose Estimation based on Mixture Models Avoiding the Correspondence Problem: Methods

-again with $\vec{z}_{i,r}$ ($r=1,..,R$) being random samples of the pdf $q_i(\vec{z})$ ($i=1,..,N$).
-It is pointed to the difference of this optimization compared to the optimization when neglecting the dependency structure of the random variables, which constitutes itself by the different position of the product.
+The difference constitutes itself by the different position of the product.
 It is probable that utilizing a wrong assumption, such as the independency of matching functions in a multi--view application, leads to inferior results.